sgago/thestudyguide/sysdesign/sysdesign.md

 ### Reliable communications
 TCP uses segments (not packets) that let receivers detect missing, duplicate, corrupted, and out of order data.
 Each segment is associated with a timer; if a receiver does not acknowledge the segment, it is resent.

-Operating systems manage the **sockets** the store connection states: opening, established, closing.
-There are more than 3 states, but this keeps it simple.
+Operating systems manage **sockets** that store connection states: opening, established, and closing.
+There are more than 3 states, but we'll mention these three to keep things simpler.

 #### Opening and the TCP handshake
 The TCP handshake introduces a full round-trip before any app data is sent.
 Until a connection is opened the bandwidth is effectively zero.
 The faster a connection is established, the sooner communication can begin.
 Ergo, reducing round-trip time by moving servers next to each other reduces the cold start penalty.